 Our children regularly visit Canford’s art department for specialist printing workshops, Millfield for sculpture days, and gifted and talented workshops at Godolphin.
 It is crucial for children to experience museums and galleries, and so we make trips to the Tate Modern, the Fashion & Textile Museum and local museums to enhance their learning.

 Over the past three years we have welcomed visiting artists, such as the ceramicist Carolyn Genders, graffiti artist Peter Sheridan who created two large wall murals with our Year 8’s, a willow workshop producing three large deer made by our boarders and sculptor Charlotte Moreton.
 From time to time we also welcome staff from different areas of the staff team, such as Ellen Yates who has now gone onto study Primary Education at Brighton University, and most recently Lucy Shapland who is also an animal portrait artist, and now Mollie Brampton who has just taken A level Textiles and Art from Brock College.
 The Walled Garden are also lucky to have Mrs Lambert-Hurley who is also a trained illustrator.

-The Art department is a large open plan space with daylight lighting and an interactive projector which can be connected to an iPad or laptop for art films and teaching resources.
+The Art department is a large open plan space with an abundance of daylight.
 An extensive library of art books for children, help inspire projects and research.
 We have a bank of school iPads for creative digital class tasks, and are starting to include animation and fabric design into the classroom.
-We also have a kiln for firing clay, with a wide range of glazes and tools for ceramic work.
-A printing press, gelliplates and screenprinting frames, allow for printmaking and textile printing, and we share new sewing machines with the Design and Technology Department adjacent to us.
+We also have a printing press, gelliplates and screenprinting frames, allow for printmaking and textile printing, and we share new sewing machines with the Design and Technology Department.